NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ## Step 1.2: Naming your extension

-  Before we begin any code, let's navigate into `VS Code` and change how the extension is viewed in the Extension Manager.
-It is important to give your extension a title and detailed summarized description for the end user to understand what the extension will accomplish or display.
+  Before beginning to code, navigate into `VS Code` and change how the extension is viewed in the **Extension Manager**.
+It is important to give your extension a title and detailed summarized description for the end user to understand what the extension's purpose.

  <br>